rangademetal/MangaDownloader/README.md

 ```
 ---
 ### createFolder(self, path)<br/>
-Create the new folder with the random number names, between 11111111 and 99999999, return it as variable
+Create the new folder with the random number names, between 11111111 and 99999999. **Return it as variable**
 ```
 path = Path with location where you want to be your new directory
 ```
 ---
 ### getLink(self, link)<br/>
-Send you to the link addres
+Send you to the link address

 ```
 link = Get the link